singhanujj44-beep/ai-tools-setup/README.md

 ## Issues
 Gatekeeper blocked .dmg file installation - solved by changing system settings.
-Un-familiarity with tools - used claude and youtube to assist Unaware with password invisibility in terminal at cursor - claude told me that
+Un-familiarity with tools - used claude and youtube to assist.
+Unaware with password invisibility in terminal at cursor - claude told me that